ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ---

 ## Word Embedding: [Best Blog](https://lilianweng.github.io/lil-log/2017/10/15/learning-word-embedding.html)
-- count based:
+### count based:
 1. Unsupervised method
 2. Use raw co-occurance count matrix
-    3. Run factor model/PCA/SVD etc to find the comprssed representation of word, with the assumption that word with similar context share same symatics meaning
+3. Run factor model/PCA/SVD etc to find the comprssed representation of word, with the assumption that word with similar context share same symantics (meaning)

-- context based
+### context based
 1. Skip Gram
-    - This is predictive model, find the probabiluity of neighbours words given the target word, which is middle word in sliding window
+    - This is predictive model, which find the probability of neighbour words given the target word, which is middle word in sliding window
-    Each context-target pair is treated as a new observation in the data.
-For example, the target word “swing” in the above case produces four training samples: (“swing”, “sentence”), (“swing”, “should”), (“swing”, “the”), and (“swing”, “sword”).
+    - Each context-target pair is treated as a new observation in the data.
+    - For example, the target word “swing” in the `“sentence should the sword”` produces four training samples: (“swing”, “sentence”), (“swing”, “should”), (“swing”, “the”), and (“swing”, “sword”).
-    2. Cont Bag of Words
+2. Continuous Bag of Words
-    The Continuous Bag-of-Words (CBOW) is another similar model for learning word vectors.
-It predicts the target word (i.e. “swing”) from source context words (i.e., “sentence should the sword”).
+    - The Continuous Bag-of-Words (CBOW) predicts the target word (i.e. “swing”) from source context words (i.e., `“sentence should the sword”`).
-    In The CBOW model.
-Word vectors of multiple context words are averaged to get a fixed-length vector as in the hidden layer.
-Other symbols have the same meanings as in Fig 1.
+    - In The CBOW model, Word vectors of multiple context words are averaged to get a fixed-length vector as in the hidden layer.

 ## Loss function to train word embedding:
 1. Full Softmax
 2. Hierarchichal Softmax (didn't understood properly).
 The idea here is to create a tree, where each node represent relative probability  of children nodes and leaf nodes are words.
 So to reach at one word, we follow a unique path, so on...
 3. Cross Entropy
 4. Noise Contrastive Analysis
-    - The idea here is to differentiate target word from noise sample usinf a logistic regression classifier.
+    - The idea here is to differentiate target word from noise sample using a logistic regression classifier.
 5. Negative Sampling
     - The idea is very simple, just replace the probabilty with sigmoid, now relation of noise contrastive analysis become very simple.